Atlanta Beat (WPS)

-The Atlanta Beat was an American soccer club based in Atlanta, Georgia that competed on a professional level.
+The Atlanta Beat was an American soccer club based in Metro Atlanta that competed on a professional level.
 The team joined Women's Professional Soccer as an expansion team in 2010, and played its home games at Kennesaw State University Soccer Stadium, the result of a public-private partnership between the team and Kennesaw State University.
 The club took the name and logo of the former Atlanta Beat (WUSA) of the defunct Women's United Soccer Association.

 History

 Name and colors

 The team's name was announced to be the Beat on June 18, 2009.
 The name was determined by a fan poll, with Attack, Beat, and Storm as the options.

 The new Beat logo was the same design as the previous WUSA logo, with the two shades of blue being replaced by Gold and Ferrari Red.

 Building the team

 Atlanta began building its team at the 2009 WPS Expansion Draft on September 15, 2009, where it selected six players from the existing seven WPS teams, getting four players from the teams that finished first and second in the league's inaugural season.
 A week later, Atlanta selected five international players in the 2009 WPS International Draft, including three players from Umea IK, and thus now have exclusive negotiating rights to those players among WPS teams.